Free MCAT® Practice Questions

 D. Increasing the use of high-speed railroads would be beneficial for the environment. |

-A high-speed passenger rail system would dramatically transform American life, as travel between cities and states would become quicker and more convenient, encouraging commerce, business, and tourism.
+A high-speed passenger rail system would dramatically transform American life as travel between cities and states became quicker and more convenient, encouraging commerce, business, and tourism.
 Such a system would also make important strides in environmental preservation.
 According to a 2007 British study, “CO2 emissions from aircraft operations are…at least five times greater” than those from high-speed trains.
 For similar reasons, Osaka, Japan, was ranked as “the best…green transportation city in Asia” by the 2011 Green City Index.
 As Lee-in Chen Chiu notes in The Kyoto Economic Review, Osakans travel by railway more than twice as much as they travel by car.
 (Paragraph 4)

 Paragraph 4 states that a high-speed rail system would “make important strides in environmental preservation.”
 The author then supports this claim with data comparing the environmental effects of rail travel to those of travel by airplane or automobile: “According to a 2007 British study, ‘CO2 emissions from aircraft operations are…at least five times greater’ than those from high-speed trains.”
 Similarly, “Osaka, Japan, was ranked as ‘the best…green transportation city in Asia’ by the 2011 Green City Index,” and “Osakans travel by railway more than twice as much as they travel by car.”